TareqK/Compiler-Construction-Course/Notes/syntaxAnalysis.markdown

 This technique also has a major problem : Which substring should we select to reduce in each reduction step?

-how do we slove this?
+how do we solve this?

 ## Ambiguity